-These are examples of things which might raise suspicions that the attorney’s powers are not being used properly.
+Here are some examples of things that might raise suspicions that an attorney’s powers are not being used properly:

 1. Failure to keep the donor’s money separate from their own.

-An attorney is under a duty to use the donor’s money for the benefit of the donor.
+An attorney is duty-bound to use the donor’s money for the benefit of the donor.
 In order to do this, they need to be able to clearly identify the money that belongs to the donor.

 If the donor’s money is being mixed with the attorney’s money in a single bank account, at the very least it makes the job more difficult and at worst could be evidence that the attorney is using the money for their own benefit.